-Opendoor, Offerpad, and Knock are startups that attempt to make the real estate transaction easier for sellers.
+Opendoor, Offerpad, and Knock are companies that try to make real estate transactions easier for sellers.
 They buy houses with cash and sell houses quickly, meaning you can close on your home or move into a new one in just a few days.
-Here, we’ll go over the pros and cons of each.
+Here, we'll go over the pros and cons of each.

 While Opendoor is the biggest in the industry, there are a number of options to choose from — each offering a slightly different take on the iBuyer experience.

 In this guide, we'll compare Offerpad, Opendoor, Knock, and some alternatives to help you get a better idea of which selling method works best for you.